artemdevel/PixelDungeon/README.md

 # PixelDungeon
-Traditional rogue-  like game with pixel-art graphics.
+Traditional rogue-like game with pixel-art graphics.

 This code is based on Watabou's code: https://github.com/watabou/pixel-dungeon